 Over the years this bank had grown through acquisition.
 In the most recent 15-year period, it had made a number of significant acquisitions that were not fully integrated.
 Each of the original “banks” maintained their own data model and processes, and new customers were screened through separate systems before a new account could be opened.
 Moreover, very few of the systems’ records were adequate.
 Many lacked basic data, such as parts of people’s names, dates of birth, or full addresses.
 Protiviti analysis revealed that only 2 percent of the bank’s customer records were complete, or so-called “golden,” records.

 To be compliant with regulatory requirements and remain competitive with other quicker-moving banks, our client needed to completely redesign its approach to customer management.
 And the only way to make these new processes work was to feed them with consistently high-quality data.

-In May 2015, Protiviti began assembling the business case for implementing new technologies to smooth the bank’s customer onboarding process, with the end goal of modernisation.
-The whole concept of this forward-looking program represented a huge departure from current practises and mind-sets.
-Protiviti worked to help decision makers at all levels of the organisation to understand the benefits, explain how the changes would tie in to operations, and, eventually, convince them to implement the required digital solutions.
+In May 2015, Protiviti began assembling the business case for implementing new technologies to smooth the bank’s customer onboarding process, with the end goal of modernization.
+The whole concept of this forward-looking program represented a huge departure from current practices and mind-sets.
+Protiviti worked to help decision makers at all levels of the organization to understand the benefits, explain how the changes would tie in to operations, and, eventually, convince them to implement the required digital solutions.